 Learning to function independently and responsibly in an organization (professional attitudes);

 Gaining insight into one’s own potential and limitations, both with regard to skills and with regard to personal functioning.

 Mode of instruction

-The procedure of the internship is explained at the information meeting.
 The internship is supervised by your coach and a supervisor from the research study in which you carry out the internship.

 After your internship, you will write a report which includes more information about your motivation for choosing this internship, a brief description of the research study and of the activities carried out in the context of the internship, and an evaluation and reflection on your own performance.

 You coach will review your report and assign a ‘Pass’ or a ‘Fail’.

 Contact your coach, Nienke van der Heide or Dorothée Out, if you are interested.